 Discovery Channel built their User Experience with React Native.
 With VR headset you can enhance the 360 degree views and pick your own adventure for the lazy home afternoon.

 #9 – Skype

 Skype users have been complaining about the user experience of the app .
 It was outdated, in some parts borderline obsolete, and the performance in constant decline.
 Microsoft decided to completely revamp the app.
 The company built a new app with React Native, refreshed the design and added a variety of new features.
-Although the new design borrows heavily in style from the original Android and iOS mobile apps, the User Experience is incomparably better.
+Although the new design borrows heavily in style from the original Android and iOS mobile apps, the UX is incomparably better.

 Skype development team used React Native not only for their mobile app, but also for the Windows desktop application as the framework allows building not only iOS, Android apps but also Windows ones.

 The idea behind Adidas Glitch was to bring about a new approach to product promotion.
 “A pair of boots which is distributed only via an application” was the original idea.
 The developers task was to write an app that would personalise the experience of acquiring an exclusive product – Adidas’ Glitch football boots with an insert.
 The app’s graphic design was crucial and the main goal was to accentuate the skin/insert feature of the boots and show it as close to real life experience as possible.

 The React Native development team worked with the iOS application first, and only after the rollout jumped onto Android.
 The graphic transitions turned out most challenging with the need of using OpenGL in order for the product to be presentable and according to design.
 Developing the product selector and customization did not pose issues and React Native proved the right pick for this project.

 The most positive aspect of using the framework was that the Android app, which was developed after the iOS, but using the same codebase, ran very well from the start and required very few adjustments- mainly to layout and performance.
 The iOS app was released following ~5 month of development, the Android version was rolled out in only 1 month thanks to shared codebase.